klauspost/oui/README.md

 # OUI Library
-Library for looking up manufacturers from MAC addresses.
+Library and microservice for looking up manufacturers from MAC addresses.

 This library is a in-memory database that allows to look up manufacturer information based on a MAC address.
 The library is very lightweight, and allows for million of lookups per second.
 You can add the database by specifying a file or a URL where the data can be downloaded from.
 The server support non-interuptible updates and can update the database while the server is running.